-At the yaml base level, along with builtin-topics tag, there will be the tag participants. participants handles an array of Participant configurations.
+At the yaml base level, along with the builtin-topics tag, there will be the tag participants to handle an array of Participant configurations.
 Each Participant is identified by a unique Participant Name and requires to set the kind of the Participant.
-There could be any number of Participants, and Participant kinds could be repeated.
+There can be any number of Participants, and Participant kinds can be repeated.